-As mentioned before, our primary water source is currently the Allen Springs.
+As mentioned before, one of our water sources is the Allen Springs.
 The amount of agricultural lands in the assessment area results in elevated potential for protozoa and pesticide contamination.

-Please note that our water is continuously disinfected to ensure that the finished water delivered into your home meets the NYS drinking water standards for microbial contamination.
+However, please note that our water is continuously disinfected to ensure that the finished water delivered into your home meets the NYS drinking water standards for microbial contamination.